-Per Welin, age 64, has been a director of Autoliv, Inc. since May 1997 and of Autoliv AB since 1995.
-Mr. Welin served as Executive Vice President and director of the investment company L-E Lundbergforetagen AB from 1991 until 1998 and as Chairman of the Board of L-E Lundberg-foretagen AB since 1998.
-He also holds the position of director of Allgon AB, Holmen AB and NCC AB.
-Mr. Welin has a Master of Science in Engineering Physics from the Chalmers Institute of Technology in Gothenburg, from which he also holds a licentiate of engineering degree in applied thermo- and fluid dynamics.
+Per Welin, age 65, has been a director of Autoliv since May 1997 and of Autoliv AB since 1995.
+Mr. Welin served as Executive Vice President and director of the investment company L-E Lundberg-fore-tagen AB from 1991 until 1998 and is Chairman of the Board of L-E Lundberg-foretagen AB since 1998.
+He also holds the position of director of Allgon AB and Holmen AB.
+Mr. Welin has a Master of Science degree in Engineering Physics from the Chalmers Institute of Technology in Gothenburg, from which he also holds a licentiate of engineering degree in applied thermo- and fluid dynamics.
 He also holds an M.B.A. from the Gothenburg School of Economics.